Posted on Leave a comment

 There is a variety of constructions, but the most popular ones are:

-Each of the above has its own pros and cons, combining the lightweight, simple build process, robust airframe for rough landings, etc, in different combinations.
+Each of the above has its own pros and cons, combining the lightweight, simple build process, use of modern technology, robust airframe for rough landings, etc, in different combinations.

-As a side note, if you prefer balsa airframes, check out Shaka Slope Glider Kit, which features a stiff and lightweight construction, and can be assembled as both an e-powered or a pure glider.
+As a side note, if you prefer balsa airframes the most, check out our Shaka Slope Glider Kit, which features a stiff and lightweight construction, and can be assembled as both an e-powered or a pure glider.

-While Shaka does not go with the scratch-build plan, let’s see what other options you have available for free to have your RC tool kit busy.
+While Shaka is indeed a commercial product, let’s see what other options are there available for free to keep your RC tool kit busy.

 Free Flying Wing Plan?